 Each person living in the Bray household looked at the presence of their unexpected guest with different eyes.

 After the initial uneasiness that there was already another young woman with Sully, Maude accepted this fact.
 Although she had been very relieved when Dr. Quinn began taking care of Hannah, the concerned grandmother thought it much better when somebody was around who didn't work but was able to keep an eye on their little girl all day.
 After all, the triple stress of running the household, helping her husband with the store and raising a child was taking its toll on her.
-Although the new medicine had improved her health she still wasn't getting any younger, so having a reliable help at hand sounded good to her.
+Although the new medicine had improved her health she still wasn't getting any younger.
+Having a reliable help at hand sounded good to her.

 Olive, however, was rather suspicious.
 She had seen how this so-called friend looked at Sully – and the house.
 Apart from that Catherine, as Sully had introduced her, tried too hard to make a good impression, which in Olive's opinion hinted at a weak personality.
 She tried to be kind though – for Hannah's sake.
 She didn't want for her grandniece to live in a strained atmosphere.